ashutosh620/ashutosh620.github.io/_publications/2018-02-15-paper-title-number-2.md

 performance when it is trained alone using the *L<sub>1</sub>* loss.
 This work presents a new GAN for speech enhancement, and obtains performance improvement with the help of adversarial training.
-A deep neural network (DNN) is used for timefrequency mask estimation, and it is trained in two ways: regular training with the *L<sub>1</sub>* loss and training using the GAN framework with the help of an adversary discriminator.
+A deep neural network (DNN) is used for time-frequency mask estimation, and it is trained in two ways: regular training with the *L<sub>1</sub>* loss and training using the GAN framework with the help of an adversary discriminator.
 Experimental